IBM/icse-react-assets/README.md

 npm run deploy-storybook
 ```
 ### ResourceGroupForm
-ResourceGroupForm is a form component that enables the use of a new or already existing resource group.
+ResourceGroupForm is a form component that allows for adding or editing resource groups.
 ResourceGroupForm accepts several arguments:

 - `data`: An object containing the following:
   - `name`: String value of resource group name (required)